raspberrypilearning/sense-hat-data-logger/worksheet.md

   file_setup(filename)
 ```

-  The first line here creates and empty list that the program will keep adding sense_data lines to until it reaches 50 (or whatever value is set by WRITE_FREQUENCY).
+  The first line here creates an empty list that the program will keep adding sense_data lines to until it reaches 50 (or whatever value is set by WRITE_FREQUENCY).

   The if/else block checks whether a FILENAME has been set, if it hasn't then the default of "SenseLog" is used.
-The current date and time is added to the filename.
+The current date and time is also added to the filename.

   Finally the **file_setup** functions is called and given the filename that was decided upon in the previous if / else block.

 1. The last step is to change some of the logic inside the `while True:` loop.
   - You need to make it collect **sense_data**
   - Then use the **log_data** function to convert the sense_data into csv form and add the the current **batch_data**.
-  - Once the data is logged the program checks whether the size of **batch_data** exceedds the WRITE_FREQUENCY setting, if so the data is written to a file and **batch_data** is reset.
+  - Once the data is logged, the program checks whether the size of **batch_data** exceeds the WRITE_FREQUENCY setting, if so the data is written to a file and **batch_data** is reset.

   Your `while True:` loop should be updated to look like this: